pcarbo/lbfgsb-matlab/README.md

 **Build the MEX file.** If you are in the directory containing all the source files, calling **make** at the command prompt will first compile the Fortran and C++ source files into object code (.o files).
-After that, the make program calls the MEX script, which in turn links all the object files together into a single MEX file.
-Call make from the LBFGSB_HOME/src directory using the appropriate target, one of:
+After that, the make program calls the MEX script, which links all the object files together into a single MEX file.
+Call **make** from the LBFGSB_HOME/src directory using the appropriate target, one
+of:

     make oct
     make nomex